xpack-dev-tools/riscv-none-elf-gcc-xpack/website/docs/releases/index.md

 # DO NOT EDIT!
 # Automatically generated from xbb-helper/templates/docusaurus/common.

-title: The xPack GNU RISC-V Embedded GCC releases
+title: Releases of riscv-none-elf-gcc
+description: The full list of project releases.
+keywords:
+  - xpack
+  - riscv-none-elf-gcc
+  - releases

 hide_table_of_contents: true